sophiarani-c/Business_Insight_360/README.md

 # Project Overview
 "Business Insight 360" is a comprehensive Power BI report that offers a holistic understanding of AtliQe Software's operations.
 The report provides a perspective through specialized views focusing on financial health, sales analysis, marketing effectiveness, and supply chain efficiency.

-I worked on this project as a part of course work

 Live Report https://app.powerbi.com/reportEmbed?reportId=778cd5c3-02e6-4f65-a951-9e3ad3d66278&autoAuth=true&ctid=d560c149-16a2-4de6-92ce-88930baf6398

 # Tech Stacks